quintype/quintype-amp/docs-src/tutorials/opts.md

    - go to {@tutorial hamburger-menu} for more info
 5. webengage
    - isEnabled: (Boolean) Enable / disable the default webengage component.
+6. localization - used to provide localization of the hardcoded keywords (eg: "By", "Also Read" etc) to respective locale.

 ```jsx
 const exampleFeatureConfig = {